 The content of the message – the words – are only part of the communication, and body language and tone are actually more critical than the words for interpretation.
 Non-verbal factors include tone of voice, body language, eye contact, expression, and many more.

-It is important to consider how what you say might be interpreted, because if you sound moralizing, blaming, or many other appearances, you could make the receiver feel inferior, judged, interrogated, or many other possible negative reactions.
+It is important to consider how people interpret things.
+Because, if you sound moralizing, or blaming, you could make the receiver feel inferior, judged, interrogated.
+In fact, you could make them feel many other possible negative reactions.

 When we are angry in a disagreement, we often tend to blame someone else in our communication, and this is detrimental to any interaction, as someone feeling blamed will react negatively and calm discussion is unlikely to follow.
 One solution to blame is to realize that anger is usually covering some hurt that has occurred, and it is more productive to communicate what that hurt is.
 It is also productive to ask for clarification and validate what you heard rather than react immediately.

 Although we communicate thoughts, ideas, opinions, and so on, it is the communication of our feelings which is most important for building relationships, intimacy, and trust.